 Alnico magnets have strong resistance to oxidation and corrosion and do not require a protective coating, plating, or surface protection.
 Their corrosion resistance is so strong that they are not affected when exposed to oil, solvents, gasoline, or alcohol.
 Their one vulnerability is their iron content.
 If they are exposed to water for an extended period of time, they get surface corrosion.
 This same weakness can occur if they are exposed to alkali solutions and inorganic acids.

-Though a coating is not needed, manufacturers will paint alnico magnets to improve their appearance and cover their natural dark grey color.
+Though a coating is not needed, manufacturers will paint alnico magnets to improve their appearance and cover their natural dark gray color.
 In the majority of cases, red, as seen in the example below, is the color of choice.
 They can also be coated with chrome or nickel.

 Alnico magnets are used for applications with high operating temperatures.
 They are used where a strong permanent magnet is required. such as electric motors, electric guitar pickups, microphones, sensors, loudspeakers, and cow magnets.

-The fact that they have high flux density, magnetic lines of force, at a reasonable price makes them a primary option for many uses.
+The fact that they have high flux density, and magnetic lines of force, at a reasonable price makes them a primary option for many uses.
 Alnico magnets have the lowest reversible temperature coefficient of any available magnet at 0.02% per degree of centigrade, which creates temperature stability.

 Alnico rotor magnets have multiple poles with alternating polarity.
 The hole in the rotor allows it to be mounted on a shaft.
 They are excellent for use in synchronous motors, dynamos, and air turbine generators.